 Credit is not given for some courses offered as Communication courses elsewhere (e.g., advertising, marketing, business communication, literature, public speaking/rhetoric, interpersonal/intercultural communication, practical skills in journalism).
 These courses may be more appropriately considered for credit by another school or department at the University of Pennsylvania.

 Credit is not given for practical media production courses without theoretical underpinnings (e.g., photography, film production).

 Credit is not usually given for online courses.
-However, exceptions may be made for remote courses taken during the ongoing health crisis related to COVID-19.
+However, exceptions may be made for online credit away courses taken during the summer at other schools.

 No more than three credits from outside universities may be used to fulfill Communication Major credit.
 These include courses completed at other universities by students transferring to Penn, summer courses taken at other universities, and courses taken for study abroad.

 How can I request transfer credits?

 To request transfer credit, students must login to XCAT (External Course Approval Tool) and submit all course syllabi and other supporting materials.
 Students seeking transfer credit for study abroad or summer courses must submit all supporting materials via XCAT in advance of enrollment.